Dixin/Etymology/README.md

 - Server-side cache
 - Client cache

-To run the code, open Etymology.sln with visual Studio 2017 or open the root folder with Visual Studio Code, build and run Etymology.Web. csproj.
+To run the code, open Etymology.sln with visual Studio 2019 or open the root folder with Visual Studio Code, build and run Etymology.Web.csproj.